Charles Washington

-Charles Washington (May 2, 1738 – September 16, 1799) was an American planter and politician who founded a town in the Shenandoah Valley that was named Charles Town in his honor shortly after his death and that of his eldest brother, George Washington.
+Charles Washington (May 2, 1738 – September 16, 1799) was an American planter and politician who was the younger brother of George Washington, and the founder and namesake of what is now Charles Town, West Virginia.

 Early and family life

-Charles was born near Hunting Creek in Stafford County, Virginia (now Fairfax County) to Augustine Washington (1693-1743) and his second wife, Mary Ball Washington (1708-1789), an orphan and heiress of Col. Joseph Ball of Lancaster County, Virginia.
+Charles was born near Hunting Creek in Stafford County, Virginia (now Fairfax County) to Augustine Washington (1693–1743) and his second wife, Mary Ball Washington (1708–1789), an orphan and heiress of Col. Joseph Ball of Lancaster County, Virginia.
 His father died when he was five years old.
-His eldest half-brother Lawrence Washington (1718-1752) returned from England (where he was being educated), took charge of most of his father's property as well as his underage half-siblings (including Charles, who would receive a private education locally, as was becoming the custom for children of his class), and also became the colony's Adjutant-General and one of Fairfax County's (part-time) representatives in the House of Burgesses.
+His eldest half-brother Lawrence Washington (1718–1752) returned from England (where he was being educated), took charge of most of his father's property as well as his underage half-siblings (including Charles, who would receive a private education locally, as was becoming the custom for children of his class), and also became the colony's Adjutant-General and one of Fairfax County's (part-time) representatives in the House of Burgesses.

 In 1757, having reached legal age, Charles married Mildred Thornton, daughter of Colonel Francis Thornton and Frances Gregory.
 They had four children: